Kong/docs.konghq.com/src/gateway/get-started/proxy-caching.md

 ## Time to live

-Time to live (TTL) governs the refresh rate of cached content, this ensures that people requesting information from your upstream services aren't served old content.
+Time to live (TTL) governs the refresh rate of cached content, which ensures that people requesting information from your upstream services aren't served old content.
 A TTL of 30 seconds means that content is refreshed every 30 seconds.
 TTL rules should vary based on the resource type of the content the upstream service is serving.

 * Static files that are rarely updated should have a longer TTL.

-* Dynamic files can use shorter TTL's to account for the complexity in updating.
+* Dynamic files can use shorter TTLs to account for the complexity in updating.

 Kong can store resource entities in the storage engine longer than the prescribed `cache_ttl` or `Cache-Control`values indicate.
 This allows {{site.base_gateway}} to maintain a cached copy of a resource past its expiration.
 This allows clients capable of using max-age and max-stale headers to request stale copies of data if necessary.